Acetonitrile: As an electron pair donor

 It also forms Lewis adducts with group 13 Lewis acids like boron trifluoride.
 In superacids, it is possible to protonate acetonitrile.

 Production

-Acetonitrile is a byproduct from the manufacture of acrylonitrile.
+Acetonitrile is a byproduct from the manufacture of acrylonitrile by catalytic ammoxidation of propylene.
 Most is combusted to support the intended process but an estimated several thousand tons are retained for the above-mentioned applications.
 Production trends for acetonitrile thus generally follow those of acrylonitrile.
-Acetonitrile can also be produced by many other methods, but these are of no commercial importance as of 2002.
-Illustrative routes are by dehydration of acetamide or by hydrogenation of mixtures of carbon monoxide and ammonia.
 In 1992, 14700 t of acetonitrile were produced in the US.

-Catalytic ammoxidation of ethylene was also researched.